kekyo/screw-up/README.md

 ## Recommended configuration

-Screw-Up allows you to keep your development lifecycle simple.
+screw-up allows you to keep your development lifecycle simple.
 Below are typical configurations for single projects and monorepos using workspaces.

 ### Single project configuration